crystallabs/virtualtime/README.md

 weekday=1..5, day=-1   -- matches last day of month if it is a workday
 ```

-Please note that these are the individual VirtualDate rules.
+Please note that these are individual VirtualDate rules.
 Complete Items
-(described below) can have multiple VirtualDates set as their due and omit
+(described below) can have multiple VirtualDates set as their due, omit,
-dates so virtually any desired combinations can be expressed.
+and check dates so virtually any desired rules can be expressed.

 ## VirtualDate from String